k8-proxy/aws-jmeter-test-engine/README.md

 - AmiImage - this is id (ami-0338f171cb4aa527c) from ICAPServer-Performance-Load-Generator AWS community image.
 Note: this id from Ireland AWS Region.
 If you are on different region, please, check AMI id in that region AWS Community.

-- InstanceSecurityGroup - ICAP-Performance-LG-SG (created above) security group id
+- InstanceSecurityGroup - ICAP-Performance-LG-SG (created above with cloud formation) security group id

 All these data can be found under EC2 Service > Instances > Click on Your Instance ID.
 - VPC and Subnets can be found on the top of this page.